curtisgibby/byutv/README.md

 # byutv

-Lets you scrape titles and descriptions, images from BYU-TV's unofficial API
+Lets you scrape titles, descriptions, and images from BYU-TV's unofficial API